chin8628/Usami/README.md

-# Usami-Backend
+# Usami
-Usami backend is a part of WebPro, ISAD and Database class.
+Usami is a part of WebPro, ISAD and Database class.